Statement of Commitment

 • Achieving: Being supported and guided in their learning and in the development of their skills, confidence and self-esteem at home, at school and in the community.

-• Active: Having opportunities to take part in activities such as recreation and sport, which will contribute to healthy growth and development, both at home and in the community.
+• Active: Having opportunities to take part in enrichment activities including art, culture and sport, which will contribute to healthy growth and development, both at home and in the community.

-• Healthy: Having help to attain the highest standards of physical and mental health, as well as access to suitable healthcare and support in learning to make healthy and safe choices.
+• Healthy: Having support/help to attain the highest standards of physical and mental health, as well as access to suitable healthcare/ support in learning to make healthy and safe choices.
+Most comments about unhealthy food and drink

 • Included: Having help to overcome social, educational, physical and economic inequalities and being accepted as part of the school and community.

-• Nurtured: Having a nurturing place to live and learn and where students are treated with an unconditional positive regard.
+• Nurtured: Having a nurturing place to live and learn and where students are treated with respect/an unconditional positive regard.

 • Respected: Having the opportunities, along with parents, to be heard and involved in decisions which affect them.